- Miles of healthy coral reefs in crystal clear water showcasing a diverse landscape of marine life including sea turtles, sharks, and manta rays.

 Trip Dates & Cost

 * Single supplement fee $800.
 Trip price does not include international airfare.
+Click here for our full expedition terms and conditions.

 Jon Rulmal Jr. is a native of Ulithi Atoll who holds a bachelor of business administration from Hawai'i Pacific University.
 He has studied and worked in the tourism industry for many years, and is manager of Ulithi Adventure Lodge on Falalop Island.
 Jon is also project supervisor of the Ulithi Marine Turtle Project, and is actively involved in advancing community-driven marine resource conservation in Ulithi Atoll.